earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd02-RMarkdown.md

 Now that you see how R Markdown can be used in RStudio, you are ready to create your own `.RMD` document.
 Do the following:

-1. Using the Create a new R Markdown file and choose HTML as the desired output format.
+1. Create a new R Markdown file and choose HTML as the desired output format.
 2. Enter a Title (Earth Analytics Week 1) and Author Name (your name).
 Then click OK.
 3. Save the file using the following format: **FirstInitial-LastName-week-1.Rmd**
 NOTE: The document title is not the same as the file name.